SenonLi/SenVulkan/README.md

 *

 ### Problems to solve
+00. Why call the image and sampler combined?
+	Why using combined?
 0. Change transitionResourceImageLayout(...) and copyImage(...) to use only one singleTimeCommandBuffer;
+		It is recommended to combine these operations in a single command buffer and execute them asynchronously for higher throughput, especially the transitions and copy in the createTextureImage function.
+		Try to experiment with this by creating a setupCommandBuffer that the helper functions record commands into, and add a flushSetupCommands to execute the commands that have been recorded so far.
+		It's best to do this after the texture mapping works to check if the texture resources are still set up correctly.
+0.5 add srcImageLayout dstImageLayout as arguments for function transferResourceImage(...) with default input;
+0.6 Figure out / Change imageMemoryBarrier.srcAccessMask / .dstAccessMask (VK_ACCESS_HOST_WRITE_BIT), to include as VK_IMAGE_LAYOUT_GENERAL oldImageLayout;
+0.7 Add mipMap Level handler for resourceImage Creation;
+0.8 Figure out an efficient descriptorPool, descriptorSetLayout, descriptorSets handler
+		to handle different bindings for different application with same mvpUniformBufferObject;
 1. Dynamic pipeline reuse for resizing;
 2. Memory allocator to solve the maximum count to allocate deviceMemory;
 3. put model view projection into different descriptorLayoutBinding;